rmpato/georgeo/README.md

 npm start
 ```

-Then you can browse  [localhost:3000](http://localhost:3000) and start geocoding.
+And now you can browse  [localhost:3000](http://localhost:3000) and have a happy geocoding :smile: